openwdl/wdl/SPEC.md

 A preemptible instance is a compute instance that the execution environment may reclaim before the task completes.
 Reclamation of an instance in this way is a *preemption*, which is distinct from a failure of the task's command.

 When `preemptible_only` is `false`, this requirement has no effect.
-When `preemptible_only` is `true`, the [`preemptible`](#-preemptible) hint must have a value greater than `0`, and the execution engine must honor that hint and run the task only on preemptible instances.
-The engine must raise an error during task validation if `preemptible_only` evaluates to `true` and `preemptible` is absent or evaluates to a value less than or equal to `0`.
+When `preemptible_only` is `true`, the execution engine must run every attempt on a preemptible instance.
 If the engine cannot provide a preemptible instance, the task must fail before the command is instantiated.

-An attempt that ends in preemption counts against `preemptible` and does not count against [`max_retries`](#max_retries).
-An attempt that ends in any other failure counts against `max_retries` and does not count against `preemptible`.
-The two limits are independent.

-Once `preemptible` attempts have ended in preemption, the task fails regardless of the number of retries remaining under `max_retries`.
+This requirement does not require the engine to honor the [`preemptible`](#-preemptible) hint.
+If the engine honors that hint and exhausts the suggested number of preemptible attempts, the task fails because this requirement prohibits a non-preemptible attempt.
+If the hint is absent or ignored, the engine determines whether to retry after preemption.
+A retry following preemption does not count against [`max_retries`](#max_retries), while a retry following any other failure does.

 ```wdl
 version 1.4